EddieHubCommunity/awesome-github-profiles/README.md

 ### To add your github profile

 1. create an issue, with the title as your name, and in the description put a screenshot of the customised GitHub profile page (copy the generated image url, this will be needed in the next step)

+2. Fork the project

-2. in `data.json` add your own object to the end of the file, your entry should be similar to this example:
+3. in `data.json` add your own object to the end of the file, your entry should be similar to this example:

 ```typescript
 {